JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 *   the [Fetch API](https://flaviocopes.com/fetch-api/)
 *   [Service Workers](https://flaviocopes.com/service-workers/)

-It’s unlikely that in modern JavaScript you’ll find yourself **not** using promises, so let’s start diving right into them.
+It's unlikely that in modern JavaScript you'll find yourself **not** using promises, so let's start diving right into them.

 #### Creating a promise